 g) implement and monitor the appointments procedure on behalf of the Trustees.

-h) set and monitor a training strategy each year to ensure that adequate staff training and training is taking place.
+h) set and monitor a training strategy each year to ensure that adequate staff training and governor training is taking place.

-i) ensure that on the personnel committee and other committees which have personnel responsibilities are aware of and understand those responsibilities.
+i) ensure that governors on the personnel committee and other committees which have personnel responsibilities are aware of and understand those responsibilities.

 ensure that all staff have an effective induction programme and compliance with the induction requirements for newly qualified teachers.